 On Overcome Food Intolerances you will learn everything you need to decide whether you have a food allergy or an intolerance.
 That includes how to recognise the symptoms of non-allergic reaction food sensitivity.
 We also explain how you can get an accurate diagnosis and tell you about the various treatment and management options that are currently available, or being researched.

 What do you need to know about living with food intolerance?

-Before we tell you about what is already on the site and how best to find what you are looking for I would like to ask a favor of all of you.
-Don’t worry it is not a big favor and it won’t take long for you to do it.
+Before we tell you about what is already on the site and how best to find what you are looking for I would like to ask a favour of all of you.
+Don’t worry it is not a big favour and it won’t take long for you to do it.

 What do you want to/need to know about food sensitivities and coping with them?

-How is food sensitivity affecting your life, what issues to you need solved?
+How is food sensitivity affecting your life, what issues do you need solved the most?

 In other words … What information would you like to see added to this site?

-Tell me what you need and I will focus my ongoing research on those issues in an effort to give you the information and resources you need to live your life with food sensitivities.
+Tell me what you need and I will focus my ongoing research on those issues in an effort to give you the information and resources you need to live with food sensitivities.

 How to Quickly Find What you Need on Overcome Food Intolerances